Prepare to deploy to Staging and Production

 Important: If you have not modified the default deployment hooks or configurations, skip this step and continue with Get your Pro access URLs.
 Only migrate the file if you modified the deployment hooks or added configuration updates.

-You can request to have us push
+You can request that we push

-You can optionally replace the
+Optionally, you can replace the

 Get your Pro access URLs

 For Pro projects created after October 23, 2017, you can locate your URLs through the Project Web Interface.
 For each selected environment or branch, you will find an Access Site link.